davidleacock/FDM/README.md

 main operations that can be performed on or within that domain, without specify *how* these operations are implemented

+<b>TODO!🧠 </b> The benefit of higher kinded types in algebra design

 Current design experiment for Device is using an F-Bounded polymorphism.
 So any class that extends `Device` must do so in a way that specifics itself as the parameter for `Device`.
 Where this comes into play is the update() method in the device.